 Fenrir's alternate skins include Frost Fang Fenrir, Iron Maw Fenrir, Metal Carnage Fenrir, Wreck The Halls Fenrir, Lord Slashington III Fenrir, Ragnarok Fenrir and Wolf Man Fenrir

-- Attack of the 50-Foot Whatever: He doesn't go Kaiju-sized for his ult, but he's still big enough to hold any god he catches in his jaws like a chew toy and run without difficulty regardless of said god/snack's own size or weight.
+- Attack of the 50-Foot Whatever: He doesn't go Kaiju-sized for his ult, but he's still big enough to hold (aside from Jormungandr) any god he catches in his jaws like a chew toy and run without difficulty regardless of said god/snack's own size or weight.

 - Awesome, but Impractical: His ultimate is this in spades.
 If you can manage to snatch someone with it and carry them back to your team, it spells nigh-guaranteed death for your helpless victim.
 However, many gods become CC immune while casting their ultimates, allowing them to simply activate them in response to Fenrir's.
 If this is not an option, there's also the popular relic Purification, which will allow someone to cancel Fenrir's ultimate and escape from it even after they've been grabbed.

 - His Brutalize ability has also become this to a certain extent.
 While it has very high base damage for an ability, and hurts like hell early and mid game, it can be interrupted by almost any hard CC effect and cancelled by any jump ability; most gods have one or the other, some have both.
+Or worse - enemies can retreat into allied towers while Fenrir is using Brutalize them!
 Most of the time, competent Fenrir players would use Brutalize to just close in to at most 2 pounces, cancel it and leave the rest to his normal attacks instead of waiting until 4 pounces.

 - Big Eater: He eats.
 A lot.
 And he likes it.